 To be eligible for the PhD, you must have:

-- An undergraduate degree in nursing from an ACEN- or CCNE-accredited nursing school
+- A baccalaureate degree in nursing from an ACEN- or CCNE-accredited school of nursing program

 - Successfully completed a statistics course within the last 5 years